jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Usually you might make static data read-only to the objects, so that the objects can not change it.
 But objects can also get write access to static data.
 This is static data that is shared among objects, and can be changed by all objects.

 There is another type of static in other languages, which is data that can be accessed only through the class object, and not through instances.
-I do not like this type of static as much, because in my head I would create two objects to solve this: one with instance methods and one with utility methods.
-If we might have a way to specify this in Encircle, it would mean that each access connector can be made either accessible or inaccessible from instances.
+I do not like this type of static as much, because in my head I might create two objects to solve this: one with instance methods and one with utility methods.
+If we might have a way to specify this in Encircle, it might mean that each access connector can be made either accessible or inaccessible from instances.

 The idea for now is that each system command might be separately made static or dynamic.